Integrity of Scholarship Agreement

 Instructor, Teaching Assistants, lab tutors, and OASIS.

-any work you turn in must be your own.
+you turn in must be your own.

 For example, you must not do the following.